Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 Therefore, mix equal parts white vinegar and water in a spray bottle.
 Spritz the mixture directly onto the area where the fungus is and the surrounding soil.

 The acetic acid in vinegar helps kill the fungal spores responsible for red thread grass disease.
-However, be sure to only use it on the affected spots, as it can also kill the healthy grass that it touches.
+However, be sure only to use it on the affected spots, as it can also kill the healthy grass it touches.

 3. Increase Sunlight and Air Movement